-We’ve all seen the numbers; there is currently a shortage of workers in countless healthcare professions.
-However, despite this general trend, some jobs are even more in need than others.
+We’ve all seen the numbers.
+The healthcare industry is facing a shortage of workers in countless professions.
+Yet, some jobs are even more in need than others.
 Under the broad field of allied health, these disparities in demand are definitely apparent.
-So, what allied health careers are in demand?
-Well, beyond the all too simple answer, all of them, there are five allied health professions in high demand worth considering!
+What allied health careers are in demand?
+“All of them” is the simple answer.
+However, nine allied health professions are in high demand and stand out above the others!
 Find out more about these allied health careers and why you should consider them below.

 What Allied Health Careers are in Demand?
-Consider these five!
+Consider These Nine!

 Medical technicians are responsible for performing medical laboratory tests in order to support physicians in diagnoses.
 However, beyond simply being a career where you get to help people, this field also has great job opportunities!
-The medical technician profession is expected to grow by 14 percent between 2016 and 2026, which is twice the national average for all jobs.
-Plus, the 2016 median pay for all med techs was $50,930!
+The medical technician profession is expected to grow by 14 percent between 2016 and 2026, which is twice the national average for all other jobs.
+Plus, the 2018 median pay for all med techs was $52,330.

 Most people in the United States have interacted with a physical therapist in one capacity or another.
 This will only become more common as physical therapist jobs grow by an estimated 28 percent from 2016 to 2026!
-This is obviously way faster than the national average and the pay is better too.
-The median annual salary for physical therapists in 2016 was$85,400.
+This job growth is obviously a lot faster than the national average and the pay is better too.
+The median annual salary for physical therapists in 2018 was$87,930.
 So, while physical therapy may require further education than most other allied health professions, it will definitely be worth it!
 After all, it is one of the highest paying allied health careers.

 First and foremost, radiation therapists make a profound impact on the lives of patients fighting cancer.
-From explaining the treatment plan to protecting patients from improper exposure to radiation, radiation therapists are involved in every part of the process for oncology teams.
-Radiation therapist jobs are expected to grow by 13 percent between 2016 and 2026 meaning that there are still countless reasons to get involved in this important profession!
-Not to mention, the median 2016 salary was $80,160.
+Radiation therapists explain the treatment plan and protecting patients from improper exposure to radiation.
+Essentially, radiation therapists help in every part of the process for oncology teams.
+Radiation therapist jobs are expected to grow by 13 percent between 2016 and 2026, meaning that there are still countless reasons to get involved in this important profession!
+Not to mention the median 2018 salary was $82,330.
 Want to make a difference and make a salary well above average?
 This may be the job for you!

-Yet another high-growth, high-salary allied health profession is speech-language pathology.
+Speech-language pathology is yet another high-growth, high-paying allied health profession.
 Between 2016 and 2026, the profession is expected to grow much faster than average at 18 percent.
 So, if you’re interested in helping to prevent and treat communication and swallowing disorders in children and adults, this is the job for you!
-Beyond the countless job opportunities available, speech-language pathologists earn a median annual salary of $74,680.
+Beyond the countless job opportunities available, speech-language pathologists earn a median annual salary of $77,510.
 Much like the other jobs on this list, the reasons to become a speech-language pathologist are endless!